percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 does accommodate re-keying during the life of a conference.

-When a Key Distributor decides to re-key a conference, it transmits a specific message defined in PERC EKT [I-D.ietf-perc-srtp-ekt-diet] to each of the conference participants.
+When a Key Distributor decides to re-key a conference, it transmits a specific message defined in PERC EKT [@!I-D.ietf-perc-srtp-ekt-diet] to each of the conference participants.
 The endpoint **MUST** create a new SRTP master key and prepare to send that key inside a Full EKT Field using the new EKTKey.
 Since it may take some time for all of the